aedobbyn/beer-data-science/compile.md

 * The BreweryDB API returns a certain number of results per page; if we want
 * So, we hit the BreweryDB API and ask for `1:number_of_pages`
     * We can change `number_of_pages` to, e.g., 3 if we only want the first 3 pages
-    * If there's only one page (as is the case for the glassware endpoing), numberOfPages won't be returned, so in this case we set number_of_pages to 1
+    * If there's only one page (as is the case for the glassware endpoint), numberOfPages won't be returned, so in this case we set number_of_pages to 1
 * The `addition` parameter can be an empty string if nothing else is needed